Syrian government, rebels clash over recon base near Israel

 Both Israel and Jordan have signaled their consent to the campaign, though Israel has said it will not accept the presence of forces or proxy forces of its arch-enemy Iran along its frontier.
 Assad has depended on support from Iran and its Lebanese proxy, the militant group Hezbollah, to fight his war on local opposition forces and an Islamic State group insurgency that proliferated through the country mid-decade.

-On Monday, government forces captured the towns of Zameen, Salween, and al-Teiha, in Daraa province, according to SANA and the Observatory.
+On Monday, government forces captured the towns of Zamreen, Samleen and al-Teiha, in Daraa province, according to SANA and the Observatory.
 It also shelled and bombed villages in the neighboring, rebel-held Quneitra province.

 Meanwhile, officials from Turkish President Recep Tayyip Erdogan said the Turkish leader on Monday spoke with U.S. President Donald Trump by phone about an action plan for Manbij, a town in north Syria that has been held by U.S.-supported local Syrian forces that Turkey says are terrorists.